rickellis/ArchMatic/README.md

 I set up my machines as development environments since that mostly what I do.
 To that end I install lots of dev tools and customize various things to increase productivity.
 For exmple, I set up Apache server to run as me, with the WebServer directory located in my home folder.

-I run my own utilites: __[WifiVPN](https://github.com/rickellis/WifiVPN)__ for network connectivity, and __[AURIC](https://github.com/rickellis/AURIC)__ for AUR package management.
+I run my own utilites: __[WifiVPN](https://github.com/rickellis/WifiVPN)__ for network/VPN connectivity, and __[AURIC](https://github.com/rickellis/AURIC)__ for AUR package management.

 Since I use Mac as well, I mirror as much as possible on both systems via git and Dropbox, so I can switch back and forth with no interruption in productivity.
+Honestly though, I barely use my Mac these days.
+Linux, with all its quirks, it way more fun.

 ---